simple-login/website/content/terms.md

 ---
-title: "SimpleLogin | Terms and Condition"
+title: "SimpleLogin | Terms and Conditions"
-pageTitle: "Terms and Condition"
+pageTitle: "Terms and Conditions"
 url: "/terms"
-description: "SimpleLogin Terms and Condition.
+description: "SimpleLogin Terms and Conditions.
 By using our Services, you are agreeing to these terms.
 Please read them carefully."
 layout: "single_markdown"
 ---